SSWConsulting/SSW.People.Profiles/Jernej-Kavka/Jernej-Kavka.md

 **Related Technologies**: Angular with ngrx, .NET Core, EF Core, NService Bus

-</td></tr><tr class="ms-rteTableFooterRow-default"><td class="ms-rteTableFooterEvenCol-default" rowspan="1" style="width:165px;height:36px;text-align:center;">
+</td></tr><tr class="ms-rteTableFooterRow-default"><td rowspan="1" class="ms-rteTableFooterEvenCol-default" style="width:165px;height:36px;text-align:center;">
 ![d_ir_video_4_213c78534d79be0271befa34ca744fa7.jpg](./Images/Bio/d_ir_video_4_213c78534d79be0271befa34ca744fa7.jpg)
-</td><td class="ms-rteTableFooterOddCol-default" rowspan="1" style="width:673px;height:36px;">
+</td><td rowspan="1" class="ms-rteTableFooterOddCol-default" style="width:673px;height:36px;">
        ** Banpu**
 Banpu engaged SSW to develop a PWA application that can be used online and offline in various situations.
 We have worked with several different teams from different countries and parts of Australia, and the main focus for SSW was delivering micro-services, offline and syncing capabilities of the PWA application, a desktop administration website, the mobile UX animations, and migrating data from Excel spreadsheets.
 We delivered all of the features with high code coverage with unit and component tests.

 **Related Technologies**: React, PWA, CosmosDB, NodeJS, .NET Core
-</td></tr><tr class="ms-rteTableOddRow-default"><td class="ms-rteTableEvenCol-default" rowspan="1" style="width:165px;height:36px;text-align:center;">
+</td></tr><tr class="ms-rteTableOddRow-default"><td rowspan="1" class="ms-rteTableEvenCol-default" style="width:165px;height:36px;text-align:center;">

 ![Long Service Corporation](./Images/Bio/LongServiceCorporation.gif)

-</td><td class="ms-rteTableOddCol-default" rowspan="1" style="width:673px;height:36px;">
+</td><td rowspan="1" class="ms-rteTableOddCol-default" style="width:673px;height:36px;">

   <strong class="ms-rteThemeForeColor-2-0">Long Service Corporation**
 Long Service Corporation engaged SSW to redesign and refactor their Worker Portal application, used by workers to download their statements.
 This application will be extended to include claims for workers.
-The new software design of the application includes multiple services which can be shared between projects.
+The new software design of the application includes multiple services that can be shared between projects.

  **Related Technologies**: ASP.Net MVC, Entity Framework, WebAPI, TypeScript, jQuery